 1. We pay ourselves first.

 Experts tell you to save 20% of your salary.
 To us, that’s not enough.
-On our lowest salaries, we save at least 30%.
+Without debt, we save at least 30%.
 Right now, I’m saving a little over 60%.
 Every time we get a paycheck, a portion of it automatically gets moved to savings accounts.
 If we don’t see the money, it doesn’t get spent.
 With the automatic transfers we’re able to accumulate huge amounts of money with barely any effort.
 Less friction = more savings.

 2. We don’t buy clothes full price.